 Pro-TipYour CV won’t need changing for each position that you apply for, the only thing that will be different from application to application will be your cover letter.
-Read more to understand the differences between a cover letter and resume.
+Read more to understand the differences between a cover letter and a resume.

 When you want to give a summary of your working history, your skills, and your education, you use a resume.

 In other words…